Skip to Main Content

 Critical thinking

 Gladwell, Malcolm (2009).
 The New-Boy Network: What Do Job Interviews Really Tell Us?.
 In What The Dog Saw and Other Adventures (pp. 375-393).
 New York: Little, Brown and Company.
-Link to Article from the New Yorker.
+Password Protected: Open web document with Password.

 1. Felton, Ariel.
 (2019).
 A Letter to my Niece.
 The Progressive Magazine. https://progressive.org/magazine/a-letter-to-my-niece-felton/